jjsemaan/paraBIMkidsProject/README.md

 * The books gallery is responsive and can wrap up to a single column with book covers appearing on top of one another in smaller screens.

 ## Features Left to Implement

+* CSS framework to used in order to improve performance
+* An application form for each module.